This article was last updated on May 4

 I recently checked my Vanguard 401K account and was very pleased to see that it was up 20% in the last quarter!
-Still well down from high, before the great credit crisis of Autumn 2008, but at least it’s moving in the right direction now.
-However, my return could have been even greater had I re-balanced a bit earlier on because In response to the financial downturn, I had shifted my portfolio to a Stocks/Bond mix of 60%/40%, a conservative mix based on my age and not very diversified.
-Unfortunately as the market rebounded in summer I didn’t update my asset allocation in time due to the fact that I was tired of seeing the red on my 401K statements and was wary of another market swoon.
+Still well down from high late last year but at least it’s moving in the right direction now.
+However, my return could have been even greater had I re-balanced a bit earlier on because In response to the market downturn, I had shifted my portfolio to a Stocks/Bond mix of 60%/40%, a conservative mix based on my age and not very diversified.
+Unfortunately as the market rebounded I didn’t update my asset allocation in time due to the fact that I was tired of seeing the red on my 401K statements and was wary of another market swoon.
 If I had gone with a 80/20% mix, my return would have been nearer 30% or higher!

 In uncertain times, diversification is also a good strategy.
 Stocks still have a ways to go, and the economy is still wobbly, particularly with unemployment high and real estate markets shaky.
 Prices could tumble again with a streak of bad news.
 Therefore it is important to diversify your holdings and regularly (every quarter at least) review your retirement accounts and ensure they are in line with your retirement goals.

 Also, don’t forget catch up contribution limits for those 50+ has also increased.
 If you are age 50 or older and your employer allows it, you are also be eligible to make “catch-up 401k and IRA contributions” in addition to your regular retirement plan limits.
-These catch up contribution limits have also increased to a total of $5,500 which brings the 2009/2010 maximum 401K contribution limit to $22,000 for those over 50.
-For all those people who feel that they do not have enough of a retirement nest egg, this higher contribution gives them a great tax free opportunity to catch up.
+See the latest limits here.